-4. The northern fire-line will be disked; the southern fire line will be a two-track road and crop stubble field.
-The east and west fire-lines will be disked cropfield.
-Fire-lines are often limited to roads, ditches, mowed/hayed lines and river/ slough edges; contractors should be comfortable burning from these features; additional fire-line establishment can be conducted but must be authorized by the PRRIP Land Manager.
+4. Fire-lines are often limited to roads, ditches, mowed/hayed lines and river/ slough edges; contractors should be comfortable burning from these features; additional fire-line establishment can be conducted but must be authorized by the PRRIP Land Manager.

-Cottonwood Ranch Complex
+91 Cottonwood Ranch Complex